open-cogsci/osdoc/content/pages/manual/structure/loop.md

 ## The item to run

-A `loop` is always connected to a single other item: the item to run.
+A LOOP is always connected to a single other item: the item to run.
 You select the item to run in the box labeled "Run".
-In most cases, the item to run is a `sequence`, which runs multiple items sequentially.
+In most cases, the item to run is a SEQUENCE, which runs multiple items sequentially.

-Two common `sequence`-`loop` structures are:
+Two common SEQUENCE-LOOP structures are:

-- If a `sequence` corresponds to a single trial (by convention called *trial_sequence*), then a `loop` that is connected to this sequence corresponds to multiple trials, or a block (by convention called *block_loop*).
+- If a SEQUENCE corresponds to a single trial (by convention called *trial_sequence*), then a LOOP that is connected to this sequence corresponds to multiple trials, or a block (by convention called *block_loop*).
-- If a `sequence` corresponds to a block of trials followed by a feedback display (by convention called *block_sequence*), then a loop that is connected to this sequence corresponds to multiple blocks, or a complete experimental session (by convention called *experimental_loop*).
+- If a SEQUENCE corresponds to a block of trials followed by a feedback display (by convention called *block_sequence*), then a loop that is connected to this sequence corresponds to multiple blocks, or a complete experimental session (by convention called *experimental_loop*).

 ## Defining independent variables